Overview of Somatic Symptom and Related Disorders - Overview of Somatic Symptom and Related Disorders - MSD Manual Consumer Version

-Somatic symptom and related disorders are mental health disorders characterized by an intense focus on physical (somatic) symptoms that causes significant distress and/or interferes with daily functioning.
+Somatic symptom and related disorders are mental health conditions characterized by an excessive, intense focus on physical (somatic) symptoms that causes significant distress and/or interferes with daily functioning.

-Most mental health disorders are characterized by mental symptoms.
+Most mental health conditions are characterized by mental health symptoms.
 That is, people have unusual or disturbing thoughts, moods, and/or behaviors.
-However, in somatic symptom disorders, mental factors are expressed as physical symptoms—a process called somatization—and the person's main concern is with physical (somatic—from soma, the Greek word for body) symptoms, such as pain, weakness, fatigue, nausea, or other bodily sensations.
-The person may or may not have a medical disorder that causes or contributes to the symptoms.
-However, when a medical disorder is present, a person with somatic symptom or a related disorder responds to it excessively.
+However, in somatic symptom disorders, psychological factors are expressed as physical symptoms—a process called somatization—and the person's main concern is with physical symptoms, such as pain, weakness, fatigue, nausea, or other bodily sensations.
+The person may or may not have a physical disorder that causes or contributes to the symptoms.
+However, when a physical disorder is present, a person with somatic symptom or a related disorder responds to it disproportionately.

-Everyone reacts on an emotional level when they have physical symptoms.
+It is not unusual to have an emotional reaction to physical symptoms.
 However, people with a somatic symptom disorder have exceptionally intense thoughts, feelings, and behaviors in response to their symptoms.
 To distinguish a disorder from a normal reaction to feeling ill, the responses must be intense enough to cause significant distress to the person (and sometimes to others) and/or make it difficult for the person to function in daily life.

 In functional neurological symptom disorder (formerly known as conversion disorder), physical symptoms that resemble those of a nervous system disorder develop.

-Sometimes attitudes or behaviors can have a negative effect on a medical disorder that a person has—a disorder called psychological factors affecting other medical conditions.
+Sometimes attitudes or behaviors can have a negative effect on a physical illness that a person has—a disorder called psychological factors affecting other medical conditions.

+In factitious disorders (either imposed on self or imposed on another), people pretend that they or someone else has symptoms even when there is no obvious external benefit to be gained (such as to get time off from work)

-Because people with these disorders think they have physical symptoms, they tend to go to a doctor rather than to a mental health care practitioner.
+Because people with these disorders think they have physical symptoms, they tend to go to a doctor rather than to a mental health care professional.

 Somatic symptom or related disorders may also occur in children.